Estero Americano State Marine Recreational Management Area: Habitat and wildlife

 Much of the Estero Americano is designated as an “impaired” streamway, as defined in section 303(d) of the Federal Water Resource Statutes, due to runoff from pasture land and feedlots.
 Tidewater goby, ghost shrimp and mud shrimp, as well as significant seabird aggregations and other species depend upon this habitat.
 In some years, a sand bar forms at the mouth of the Estero, restricting tidal exchange, while at other times, tidal influences extend up to four miles from the mouth.

 Recreation and nearby attractions

+Hiking trails at the adjacent Estero Americano Coast Preserve provide views of the estuary and coastal landscape.

 Doran Regional Park, one mile south of Bodega Bay, provides a boat launch and campgrounds, while Salmon Creek Beach to the north is the most popular surf spot in Sonoma County.

 Estero Americano SMRMA prohibits the take of all living marine resources, except the recreational hunting of waterfowl, unless otherwise restricted by hunting regulations.
 However, California’s marine protected areas encourage recreational and educational uses of the ocean.
 Activities such as kayaking, diving, snorkeling, and swimming are allowed unless otherwise restricted.